Clone the repository git clone https://github.com/PrefectHQ/prefect.git cd prefect # We recommend using a virtual environment python -m venv .venv source .venv/bin/activate # Install the package with development dependencies pip install -e ".[dev]" # Setup pre-commit hooks for required formatting pr

 First, you'll need to download the source code and install an editable version of the Python package:

-# Clone the repository and switch to the 'orion' branch git clone https://github.com/PrefectHQ/prefect.git cd prefect git checkout orion # Install the package with development dependencies pip install -e ".[dev]" # Setup pre-commit hooks for required formatting pre-commit install
+# Clone the repository git clone https://github.com/PrefectHQ/prefect.git cd prefect # We recommend using a virtual environment python -m venv .venv source .venv/bin/activate # Install the package with development dependencies pip install -e ".[dev]" # Setup pre-commit hooks for required formatting pre-commit install

 If you don't want to install the pre-commit hooks, you can manually install the formatting dependencies with: